1If you have both a traditional IRA and a Roth IRA, your combined contributions to both cannot exceed $6,000 ($7,000 if age 50 or older) in 2022.

 But if you change employers and roll over your Roth 401(k) account from your prior employer's plan to your new employer's plan (assuming the new plan accepts Roth rollovers), the five-year waiting period starts instead with the year you made your first contribution to the earlier plan.

-You can generally avoid taxation by rolling your distribution over into a Roth IRA or into another employer's Roth 401(k), 403(b), or 457(b) plan, if that plan accepts Roth rollovers.
+You can generally avoid taxation by rolling your distribution over to a Roth IRA or to another employer's Roth 401(k), 403(b), or 457(b) plan, if that plan accepts Roth rollovers.
 You may also leave the assets in the current plan, if the plan permits.
 State income tax treatment of Roth 401(k) contributions may differ from the federal rules.2

 What about employer contributions?